 What are phytochemicals?

 Phytochemicals simply mean compounds derived from plants.
-Animal-derived food products and refined food items are devoid of phytochemicals.
+Animal-derived food products and refined food items are devoid of them.
 Many of the health guidelines suggest ample servings of whole-grains, fruits and vegetables be included in the daily diet.
-This not only ensures the requisite vitamin and mineral consumption but also provides phytochemicals.
+This not only ensures the requisite vitamin and mineral consumption but also provides phytochemical.

 Did you know that an orange contains at least 170 distinct phytochemicals!

 It has long been hypothesized that these are responsible for much of the disease protection aspect of diets rich in fruits, vegetables, pulses, cereals, and plant-based beverages such as tea and wine.
 So, how these improve our health and well-being?
 So far we have been able to understand this much:

 - Free radicals are constantly produced by our body as a by-product of many processes, and over time, the free radicals can damage our cells and DNA (genetic material).
 This may set the stage for cancer.
 Most of these help to scavenge the harmful free radicals in our body and thus help to reduce the risk of some types of cancer.

 - Carotenoids like lutein and zeaxanthin (found in dark-green leafy vegetables, corn and egg yolks) decrease the incidence of macular degeneration, which leads to blindness in the aged population.

 - Phytochemical also shield us from heart-related diseases by lowering the levels of LDL (bad) cholesterol.